raymondworkshop/raymondworkshop.github.io/_posts/slides.md

 #### 2026-05 self-wiki: Personal AI-powered wiki + Socratic Mirror
 - [self-wiki](https://github.com/raymondworkshop/dev.self-wiki/tree/master) is a personal AI-powered wiki + Socratic Mirror service
     - treat AI as the "OS" and the generated wiki as the "Context Window" for high-resolution self-reflection
-    - self-wiki project can be on coach or education
+    - self-wiki also can be on coach or education

 #### 2025-09 Mental Health for Every Mind